 Instructions

-Stir in 2 tablespoons tomato paste and cook 1 minute to caramelize.
-Add 1 (28-ounce) can crushed tomatoes plus 1/2 cup water or broth.
-Season with 1 1/2 teaspoons kosher salt, 1 teaspoon dried oregano, 1 teaspoon dried basil, 1/2 teaspoon fennel seed (optional but I love it), and pinch of red pepper flakes.
-Simmer uncovered 10–15 minutes until thick enough to coat a spoon.
-If the sauce looks thin, keep simmering, this is where baked spaghetti is won or lost.
+Stir in 2 tablespoons of tomato paste, and cook for a minute so you can get some caramelization.
+Add one 28-ounce can of crushed tomatoes and half a cup of water or broth.
+Season with 1 1/2 teaspoons of kosher salt, 1 teaspoon of dried oregano, 1 teaspoon of dried basil, and 1/2 teaspoon of optional fennel seeds (I love it), and a pinch of red pepper flakes.
+You should simmer for about 10-15 minutes.
+However, depending on the sauce, it may take longer, you want the sauce to coat the back of a spoon.
+Keep simmering the sauce until it thickens.
+This is the point where the baked spaghetti can either be won or lost.

 - Vegetarian baked spaghetti: Swap meat for sautéed mushrooms + lentils, or use a plant-based crumble.
 Add a splash of balsamic to deepen the sauce.